Print-on-Demand Case Study: How I Built a $5,000/Month T-Shirt Business With Zero Inventory

 Rather than offering every possible product, I focused on high-margin items with proven demand:

-Each product was selected based on margin potential, popularity within my target demographic, and print quality consistency.
+Each product was selected based on margin potential, popularity among my target demographic, and consistent print quality.

 Phase 4: Store Setup and Optimization (Month 5)